 The boat trip was fine, although the speed at which the captain was driving could have been sped up and the whole trip would have been two hours instead of four.
 Or he could have included other coves and beaches.
 We were trolling the coast line and less powerful boats were passing us by.
 Again, no explanation of what we were seeing.
 We had two destination, and they were simply Kleftiko Beach and Gerontas Beach.

 We finally arrive at Kleftiko and had the chance to jump off the boat into the water.
-To be honest, I was really hoping we would arrive closer the actual beach.
+To be honest, I was really hoping we would arrive closer to the actual beach like I did on Lipari Island in the Aeolian Islands.
 I’m not one to jump into the sea and prefer to go in slowly from the beach side.
 Maybe I was just having a prima donna day.
 The water was truly beautiful, but the shock of cold jumping in wasn’t for me.

 We stayed there an hour while people splashed around in the water.
 Those who stayed on board simply watched these two guys eat their lunch.
-We could hear everything going on since we were so close to them.
+We could hear everything they were saying since we were so close to them.
 All that space and you have to park next to a bat mobile?
 Then we watched these guys fly their drone, lose their drone in the sea, go swimming for their drone and bring it back out of the water… Entertaining.

 We had a few canapés on board, some coffee, water and a local liquor.
 Then we headed for Gerontas Beach.
 By the time we got to Gerontas, it was already 5:30 and the cool breeze was not encouraging anyone to take a second dip.
 We really didn’t stay all that long and then trolled back to the pier.

-Back in Adamas Town, the heart-attack couple asked if I wanted to dine with them and they were going to head to one of the places at the port.
+Back in Adamas Town, the heart-attack couple asked if I wanted to dine with them and they were going to head to one of the English football restaurants at the port.
 I kindly bowed out knowing I wanted to do a b-line for the ferry agency to get the next boat out.